Waivers & Grants

 - Each recipient's continued participation in the waiver program is subject to the colleges' satisfactory progress policy.

-Documentation: To determine eligibility, the student must submit a copy of the letter from the Department of Veterans Affairs authorizing dependent benefits (Certificate of Eligibility).
+Documentation: To determine eligibility, the student must submit a copy of the letter from the Department of Veterans Affairs authorizing dependent benefits (Chapter 35 Certificate of Eligibility), veteran's DD-214 showing an honorable discharge, and proof of veteran's Washington residency.

 Police and Firefighter Waiver can be received for up to 200 quarter credits.